Digital Marketing //

 TL;DR

-- 58.5% of U.S. Google searches now end without a click to any website, according to a SparkToro and Datos study, which means traditional “get more traffic” advice ignores where most of your audience actually lives.
+• 60% of Google searches now end without a click to any website, according to a Forbes Business Council analysis of SparkToro and Datos clickstream data.
+Traditional “get more traffic” advice ignores where most of your audience lives.

-- The promotion playbook that still works in 2026 follows a “Demand First, Capture Second” sequence: seed your brand across zero-click platforms (Reddit, AI engines, social), then funnel that brand awareness into owned channels like email (which delivers $36 to $40 for every $1 spent).
+• The promotion playbook that works in 2026 follows a “Demand First, Capture Second” sequence: seed your brand across zero-click platforms (Reddit, AI engines, social), then funnel that awareness into owned channels like email, which delivers $36 for every $1 spent.

-- ChatGPT referral traffic to ecommerce sites grew 1,079% in 2025 and converts 31% higher than non-branded organic search, making AI engine visibility a legitimate (if still small) promotion channel.
+• ChatGPT referral traffic to ecommerce sites grew 1,079% in 2025 and converts 31% higher than non-branded organic search, making AI engine visibility a real promotion channel - still small in volume, but high in intent.

-I spent the better part of December staring at a Google Analytics dashboard that made no sense.
-Organic sessions were down 14% year over year.
-But branded search was up.
-Direct traffic was up.
-Revenue was flat.
-How?
+I spent January staring at a Google Analytics dashboard that made no sense.
+Organic sessions down 14% year over year.
+Branded search up.
+Direct traffic up.
+Revenue flat.
+What was happening?

-The answer clicked when I stopped thinking about traffic and started thinking about where people were actually finding us.
+The answer came when I stopped looking at traffic and started looking at where people were actually finding us.
 They weren’t clicking our search results.
-They were seeing our brand in AI Overviews, reading about us in a Reddit thread, catching a mention on a podcast, then typing our URL directly into their browser.
+They were seeing our brand in AI Overviews, reading about us in a Reddit thread, catching a mention on a podcast, then typing our URL directly.
 The click wasn’t gone.
 It just moved.

-Here’s what this article will give you: a framework for promoting your website that accounts for the reality that most people won’t find you by clicking a blue link anymore.
+This article gives you a framework for promoting your website that accounts for the reality that most people won’t find you by clicking a blue link anymore.
 You’ll get the specific channels that still send real traffic, the ones that build demand without clicks, and a practical system for connecting the two.
-No fluff list of 25 tactics you’ll never implement.
 Five moves.
 Deep.

-The old playbook is broken (and most “how to get traffic” articles don’t admit it)
+The old playbook is broken (and most “how to get traffic” articles won’t admit it)

 Every article I read while researching this piece gave some version of the same advice: optimize for SEO, post on social media, run paid ads, build backlinks.
 Solid fundamentals.
 But they describe a world that doesn’t quite exist anymore.

-Here’s the number that should reframe how you think about website promotion: 58.5% of Google searches in the U.S. end without a single click to any website.
-That’s from SparkToro’s analysis of Datos clickstream data.
-In the EU, it’s 59.7%.
+Here’s the number that should reframe how you think about website promotion: nearly 60% of Google searches end without a single click to any website.
+That’s from SparkToro’s analysis of Datos clickstream data, cited by Forbes in March 2026.
+The original SparkToro study pegged it at 58.5% in the U.S. and 59.7% in the EU.
 More than half of all searches go nowhere.

 So what are people doing instead of clicking?
-A Pew Research Center study of 900 U.S. adults tracked actual browsing behavior in March 2025 and found that when users encountered an AI summary, they clicked a search result only 8% of the time (versus 15% when no AI summary appeared).
+A Pew Research Center study tracked 900 U.S. adults browsing behavior in March 2025 and found that when users encountered an AI summary, they clicked a search result only 8% of the time - versus 15% when no AI summary appeared.
 Twenty-six percent just closed their browser entirely.

 Does this mean website traffic is dead?
 No. But it means the order of operations for promotion has flipped.
 You can’t just rank and expect visitors.
 You need to build demand first, then capture it.